- Local groups

 Some of your activities may relate to your work but not qualify for credential maintenance points, because they don't pertain specifically to the skills and knowledge of editing.

-Why don't all EAC volunteer activities qualify for credential maintenance?
+Why don't all Editors Canada volunteer activities qualify for credential maintenance?

-To qualify for credential maintenance points, an EAC volunteer activity must directly relate to editorial skills and knowledge.
+To qualify for credential maintenance points, an Editors Canada volunteer activity must directly relate to editorial skills and knowledge.

-Although essential to EAC operations, an activity such as serving on a branch or national executive, doing administrative work or undertaking a social task doesn't help keep your editing skills sharp and up to date.
+Although essential to Editors Canada operations, an activity such as serving on a branch or national executive, doing administrative work or undertaking a social task doesn't help keep your editing skills sharp and up to date.

 To qualify for credential maintenance points, an activity must require editorial skills and knowledge.
 Examples include setting a certification exam, marking a certification exam and revising Meeting Professional Editorial Standards or Editing Canadian English.